ONSdigital/sdc-int-rh-service/README.md

 3) **Case data**

-Submit the case (see CollectionCase.java) by sending the following to the 'events' exchange with the routing key 'event.case.lifecycle':
+Submit the case (see CollectionCase.java) by sending the following to the 'events' exchange with the routing key 'event.case.update':

 	{
 	  "event": {